SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 ***Antibiotic perturbation of the gut microbiome modulates tumorigenicity.***
-We subjected conventionally-raised C57BL/6 mice to an inflammation-based model of colorectal cancer that utilizes azoxymethane (AOM) as a mutatgen and dextran sodium sulfate (DSS) to induce inflammation {Zackular, 2013 #3305; Baxter, 2014
+We subjected conventionally-raised C57BL/6 mice to an inflammation-based model of colorectal cancer that utilizes azoxymethane (AOM) as a mutagen and dextran sodium sulfate (DSS) to induce inflammation {Zackular, 2013 #3305; Baxter, 2014
 #3469} (Figure 1A).
 As a test of the hypothesis that the microbiota are
 involved in tumorigenesis, we manipulated the microbiota by administering eight